CAnswer Forum LIVE - June 2021

-CAnswer Forum LIVE is a 60-minute webinar is available viewing to current and prospective Commission on Cancer (CoC), National Accreditation Program for Breast Centers (NAPBC), and National Accreditation Program for Rectal Cancer (NAPRC) programs.
-In addition to answering the questions that are submitted, this webinar also includes important information from the Cancer Programs regarding upcoming events and clarification and updates on the standards.
+CAnswer Forum LIVE is a 60-minute webinar that provides answers to questions about the Commission on Cancer (CoC), National Accreditation Program for Breast Centers (NAPBC), and National Accreditation Program for Rectal Cancer (NAPRC) accreditation standards, the Standards for Oncology Registry Entry (STORE) manual and National Cancer Database (NCDB) data, as well as sharing important information on new initiatives and upcoming events from Cancer Programs.

 - Certified Tumor Registrar